 Just like other international airports, you should be able to find some nice features on both terminals.
 Restaurants and food stalls are available and some of them are even open 24/7, so finding something to eat shouldn’t be difficult.
 Some of the non-stop services are 7-11, Irish Pub, and Burger King.
 Shopping is also easy with a lot of shops open.
 Many of them are selling branded items as well as souvenirs and local crafts.

 There are three banks within the airport, along with ATMs and also money changer services.
 You should be able to find them easily on the arrival and also departure halls which are located on the main terminal.
 Since you may need some cash for your next trip, these services are super handy.

 The airport also offers free WiFi although different people have different opinions about it.
 Some say that getting a connection is pretty difficult and they are much comfortable using their own carrier.
 Some say that the connection is fine but there is a restriction of the usage after 2 hours.
 In the overall sense, WiFi is available although you can’t really depend on it too much.

 If you want to remain comfortable while waiting, there are two lounges selling entrance pass to travellers with economy class.
 Coral Executive Lounge is located on the second floor of Terminal 1 while another Coral Executive Lounge can be found on the third floor of Terminal 2.
 Other lounges are only for business class travellers and based on the membership program.

 Terminal 1 has medical emergency care in Terminal 1, close to the northern end.
 You can also find a medical centre close to the domestic departure area on the ground floor.
-The place has a beauty salon, a massage and spa services and also a prayer room.
+The place has a beauty salon, massage and spa services, and also a prayer room.

 It’s true that the facilities at Don Mueang airport are outdated and may not be as sophisticated as other international airports.
 But it’s not too bad and you can still enjoy yourself despite the limitation.